What Is Museum Studies?

 The courses you take for a career in museum work depends on both the type of work you want to do and the type of institution you're interested in.
 There is no standard job description for museum careers or course of study that can open up the entire field for you.
 Few schools offer bachelor's degrees in museum studies; degrees or minors in related fields, such as art history, history, or anthropology are more common.
-Internships are generally required and provide enormously beneficial career training while you study.
+Internships are generally required.

 To work in an art museum, you should take classes in art history.
 To specialize in teaching in an art museum, consider online college classes in arts education; to conduct classes for school children, you'll need to study early childhood education.
 To be a curator, include courses in arts administration and management.
 Many curators are responsible for posting information on the Internet, so you may need to be familiar with digital imaging, scanning technology, and copyright law.
 To be a director at an art museum, include extra courses in finance, non-profit management, and human resources to fulfill the many roles that job will involve.
 For careers at this level, you will need a master's degree at minimum.

 At the same museum, you may choose to specialize in, say, Native American artifacts, in which case you'd need to take courses in history, anthropology, and even geography.
 Art history courses will teach you how to understand not only the aesthetic and technical qualities of a piece, but also the cultural, historical, philosophical, scientific, and religious context of the society it was created in and the individuals who created it.
 Online degree programs in foreign languages, classical studies, religion, and the technical and scientific principles of preserving precious pieces can all be relevant to your career advancement.

 What Can You Do With a College Degree in Museum Studies?